SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 >
 > **Effect:** The target can use a triggered action to take a main action, a maneuver, or a move action.
 >
-> **Special:** If you have the Stike Now tactician ability, the target can use a free triggered action instead of a triggered action to gain the benefit of this ability.
+> **Special:** If you have the Strike Now tactician ability, the target can use a free triggered action instead of a triggered action to gain the benefit of this ability.

 **Drawback:** Rather than attracting followers at 3, 6, 9, and 12 Renown, you can attract followers only when your Renown reaches 4, 8, 12, and 16.
 See [Renown](#page-364-6) in [Chapter 13: Rewards](#page-327-1).